Android-Artisan/OpenCore-ISO/README.md

 ---

 ## Troubleshooting
-If you encounter issues, check:
+If you encounter boot issues, check:
 * Secure Boot is **disabled** (`Pre-Enroll Keys` unticked)
 * The ISO is mounted as a **CD/DVD**, not a disk
 * You’re using a **supported CPU model**